BComm (Hons) (NFQ Level 8)

 Our optional one-year Internship Programme places successful students with leading companies nationally and internationally.

-Students can apply to take their internship in a voluntary/not-for-profit organisation or the start-up sector, supported by the Business
+Students can apply to take their internship in a voluntary/not-for-profit organisation or the start-up sector, through the Business

 and Society and new Enterprise Internship Scholarships, supported by the School of Business.
 All placements allow students the opportunity to enhance their business skills outside the classroom and helps inform future career decisions through real-world experience.